 “It’s always been clear that our acquisition of Within will inject new investment into the VR fitness space, improve the Quest platform to better support all fitness apps and expand the VR ecosystem as a whole — all to the benefit of people and developers alike, ” Nikhil Shanbhag, VP and associate general counsel for Meta Competition and Regulatory, wrote in the post.

-Meta earlier this week announced it’sas part of a move to “continue investing in moving the VR industry forward for the long term.”
-Starting Monday, the 128GB version of the will increase from $300 to $400, and pricing of the 256GB model will increase from $400 to $500.
+Meta earlier this week announced it’s upping the price of its VR headset by $100 as part of a move to “continue investing in moving the VR industry forward for the long term.”
+Starting Monday, the 128GB version of the Quest 2 VR headset will increase from $300 to $400, and pricing of the 256GB model will increase from $400 to $500.

 A federal court will make the final decision on whether the acquisition can go ahead, after the FTC filed a complaint Wednesday.